vmware-tanzu/community-edition/addons/packages/vsphere-cpi/1.22.4/README.md

 > This package provides cloud provider interface using vsphere-cpi.

-For more information, see the [GitHub page](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere) of vSphere CPI.
+For more information, see the [Kubernetes vSphere Cloud Provider](https://github.com/kubernetes/cloud-provider-vsphere).

 ## Configuration